ejvalencia/ejvalencia.github.io/index.md

 ---

 # About me
-I am a first-year PhD student in Population and Public Health at the [University of British Columbia School of Population and Public Health](https://www.spph.ubc.ca/).
+I am a first-year PhD student at the [University of British Columbia School of Population and Public Health](https://www.spph.ubc.ca/).